Human Cell Strains in Vaccine Development

 Descendant cells are the medium in which these vaccines are prepared.
 The cell lines under consideration were begun using cells taken from one or more fetuses aborted almost 40 years ago.
 Since that time the cell lines have grown independently.
 It is important to note that descendant cells are not the cells of the aborted child.
 They never, themselves, formed a part of the victim's body.

-In total only two fetuses, both obtained from abortions done by maternal choice, have given rise to cell strains used in vaccine development.
+In total only two fetuses, both obtained from abortions done by maternal choice, have given rise to the human cell strains used in vaccine development.
 Neither abortion was performed for the purpose of vaccine development.

 Current Vaccines Developed Using Human Cell Strains